Patient Access Specialist

 Enroll in the Patient Access Specialist program to gain the skills and know-how to pass the Certified Healthcare Admissions Associate (CHAA) exam.

 The Institute for Health Professionals’ Patient Access Specialist program consists of 3 online, instructor-facilitated courses that will prepare you to pass the Certified Healthcare Admissions Associate (CHAA) exam.
 You can complete the program in 2–3 terms.
 Students must take Patient Access I and Patient Access Specialist II in sequence.
+The 3 online courses include:

 - Patient Access Specialist I